panchr/Focus-AI/notes/overall.md

 # Overall Planning/Notes

-## Last Updated: 2/7/2015
+## Last Updated: 3/5/2015

 ### Current Status

-Currently, I've decided on a game to be played: Checkers.
-This game was chosen because it is simple to understand, but complex enough so that I will have a lot to work with.
-In addition, I've decided on the [AI's general decision-making process](#decision-making-process), which is outlined below.
+Currently, I am working on the Checkers game engine.
+I have decided to use 2-dimensional `numpy` arrays to store and manipulate the gamestate.

 ### Decision Making Process